vga-usask/gwf-vis_docs/doc.md

     gwfvis.render(vis_config)
     ```

-## Defining a Dataset Variable
+## Defining a dataset variable

 A sample dataset `catchment.gwfvisdb` is being loaded from the datasets directory.
-We will use this dataset later.
 ```py
 dataset = 'http://gwfvis.usask.ca/RiverFlow/api/file/fetch/public/datasets/catchment.gwfvisdb'
 ```

-## How to add a new layer to the map?
+## Adding a new layer to the map

 You can add a new layer (e.g., polygons, rivers, etc.) to the map by using `gwfvis.add_map_element()` with two parameters.